AyushmanTripathy/notes/cs/functional_programming.md

 ## Functor

 A Functor is a type that supports the map operation (and some mathmatical properties).
 Its a superset of Monads

+return type of map function is the Functor itself

 ## Monads